samdporter/STIR-SIMIND-Connection/Documentation/STIR-SIMIND-connection.md

 See simind manual for full list of possible runtime switches.

-See simind manual for how to use switches in addition to directory referencing (note that the description in the SIMIND manual does not currently work for Linux systems - currently being investigated).
+See simind manual for how to use switches in addition to directory referencing (note that the description in the SIMIND manual does not currently work for Linux systems - recommend input and output files are saved in the same directory for now, otherwise see Sam Porter's example Jupyter notebook [STIR_simind.ipynb](../python_files/STIR_simind.ipynb) or Python script [STIR_simind.py](../python_files/STIR_simind.py) which include use of symlink).

 Output files from SIMIND
 ========================